adaptive-democracy/hopeful-path/book:next/theory/toward-verified-foundations.md

 We can partially order worlds by this [lexicographic ordering]()

-- do they use a fair coordination function?
+- do they use a fair coordination function? some functions favor some beings over others, and this unfairness can be ranked based on how often and how much this favor occurs
-- are they sustainable?
+- are they sustainable? some functions allow destruction of leverage capacity, so we can rank this as well
-- are they growing both in technological capacity and population?
+- are they growing both in technological capacity and population? after fairness and sustainability have been pragmatically maximized, it's good to grow.

 But again, we shouldn't bother comparing worlds.
 We only have one world, so we should just try to maximize those three dimensions in order.